annahosanna/To-Do/AWS-Notes/README.md

 ### Other Ways Splunk Gets Data
 Syslog data to a Splunk Forwarder
-JSON data to a Splunk HTTP Event Collector (HEC) Splunk reading an S3 bucket
+JSON data to a Splunk HTTP Event Collector (HEC) Splunk reading an S3 bucket when notified that the S3 bucket has new data.
 Splunk reading an S3 bucket with Firehose
 Splunk has application specific agents - such as logging into a database server and querying their logs as a database user.
 Splunk integration with 3rd party products like Nessus.